locus-ioe/SF21-Project-1-Template/README.md

     1. `api.py` for creating an API
     2. `app.py` for displaying them using `jinja` in HTML
 5. The functions in the provided files should be updated as instructed there to make a fully functioning, beautiful web app.
-6. This repo should contain the code with the deadline.
+6. This repo should contain a working code within the deadline, i.e., 15th of July.

 ## Project Components